 We assess human rights risks when planning to enter new sourcing regions for our renewable raw materials.
-In 2023, we started collaborating with third-party experts at the Solidaridad Foundation to assess the human rights impacts associated with our Brazilian supply chains.
-The assessment consists of field research and gender-sensitive interviews with different groups of rights holders, including representatives of Indigenous communities.
+This can involve on-the-ground field research and interviews with rights-holders and/or their legitimate representatives.
+For example, in 2023-24, Neste collaborated with third-party experts at the Solidaridad Foundation to assess the human rights impacts associated with its Brazilian supply chains.
+The assessment included gender-sensitive interviews with various groups, including representatives of value chain workers and Indigenous peoples.